 At the end of the day, the risks of going to school in person with such a high student population may potentially outweigh the troubles of another semester at home.
 With an in-person learning environment, the door is open for anxiety over personal contact, peer pressure, and overwhelmed and unfocused students trying to learn math or English while ensuring proper sanitation and social distancing practices.

-This coming fall, it is my hope that students will not have to choose between education and safety.
+This fall, it is my hope that students will not have to choose between education and safety.